 It is important to note that income distribution strategies in Canada are effective; must be done in accordance with Canadian tax laws and regulations.
 The CRA has rules that prevent taxpayers from artificially using income splitting to reduce their taxes, and taxpayers who engage in improper income splitting can face penalties and fines.
 If you’re looking for advice on how to reduce your taxable income in Canada, income splitting is a great option.

-How does income sharing work in Canada now?
+How does income Splitting work in Canada now?

 Previously, the TOSI only applied to the distribution of income to persons under the age of 18, but now the distribution of income to persons over the age of 18 will be subject to the TOSI.
 According to the Canada Revenue Agency (CRA), the distributed income of all people over the age of 18 will be taxed at the “highest marginal tax rate”.
 The new rules effectively eliminate the possibility of taking advantage of lower tax rates by splitting income with a family member in a lower tax bracket.